 These sides all work quite well:

 - Beef – Cuts labeled “stew beef” such as chuck, shoulder, bottom and top round, and pot roast can all be used interchangeably.
-The beef can be braised whole on top of the onions or cut into chunks like this recipe shows.
+The beef can be braised whole on top of the onions or cut into chunks as this recipe shows.
 As I stated before, the beef in La Genovese can be eaten as a side or shredded and mixed into the sauce.

 - Pancetta – In addition to pancetta or as a substitution, use diced salami or prosciutto.